ckaestne/Quercus/README.md

 # Varex

-This is a reimplementation of the variational PHP interpreter Varex, based on the PHP interpreter Quercus.
+This is a reimplementation of the variational PHP interpreter Varex, based on the PHP interpreter Quercus (see [VarexJ](https://github.com/meinicke/VarexJ) for a Java version and the original [Varex](https://github.com/git1997/VarExecution) implementation for a previous implementation for PHP).
 It allows to create variational values in PHP code by calling `create_conditional` and then compute with them.